pranaychatur8975/WordPress-application-hosted-on-EC2-with-a-RDS/README.md

 endpoint
 ![image](https://github.com/user-attachments/assets/0facc047-fbe7-4610-aeda-5a4aed74eb02)

-#### The second configuration section you need to configure is the
-Authentication Unique Keys and Salts.
-You can replace the entire content in that section with the help of WordPress Secret Key Generator on google or GPT.
+#### The second configuration section you need to configure is the Authentication Unique Keys and Salts.You can replace the entire content in that section with the help of WordPress Secret Key Generator on google or GPT.

 ![image](https://github.com/user-attachments/assets/79a09e98-2dfc-46d2-841d-09a945c716fa)

 #### First, install the application dependencies you need for WordPress.
-In
-your terminal, run the following command.
+In your terminal, run the following command.
 ````
 sudo apt install php libapache2-mod-php php-mysql -y
 ````